Python fundamentals¶

 Division Types with numbers

-operator performs floating point division (returns a number with a decimal point)%
+//operator performs integer floor division (rounds down to nearest integer)/operator performs floating point division (returns a number with a decimal point)%modulo operator returns the remainder from integer division

 print(5//3)